Paridhisharmagithub/Group_08_WaitForGraph/README.md

 ---

-# 📂 Project Structure

-Group_08_WaitForGraph/
-│
-├── codes/
-│ ├── cordinator.py
-│ ├── transaction1.py
-│ ├── transaction2.py
-│ ├── requests.json (auto-created)
-│ ├── statuses.json (auto-created)
-│
-└── README.md

----

-# 🚀 How to Run the Entire Simulation (VS Code Task Runner)
+# How to Run the Entire Simulation (VS Code Task Runner)

 To simulate a distributed environment, all three programs must run **in parallel**.
 VS Code Tasks will automatically open all required terminals.